Categorification and the quantum Grassmannian: The Grassmannian cluster category

 The category $\md_G(R)$ of finitely generated $G$-equivariant $R$-modules is tautologically equivalent to the finitely generated module category $\md(A)$ for the twisted group ring $A=R\tgr G$.
+The centre of $A$ is the $G$-invariant subring of $R$, namely

-Note that $Z$ is precisely the centre of $A$, while $R$ and $A$ are free $Z$-modules of rank $n$ and $n^2$, respectively.
-Furthermore, $R$ is a Gorenstein (commutative) ring, while $A$ is a non-commutative $Z$-order, which is also Gorenstein, in the sense of Buchweitz (cf. \cite[Cor.
+where $t=xy$.
+Note that $R$ and $A$ are free $Z$-modules of rank $\nn$ and $\nn^2$, respectively.
+Furthermore, $R$ is a Gorenstein ring, while $A$ is a non-commutative $Z$-order, which is also Gorenstein, in the sense of Buchweitz (cf.~\cite[Cor.
 3.7]{JKS}).